rajgohel0001/cricbuzz-webapp/README.md

 * Open package.json to see all development and production dependencies or run npm ls in the project root directory for all installed dependencies.

-* User cricapi for API call response.
+* Used cricapi to get the live cricket score.
 Ref:- https://www.cricapi.com